sbramley/prologis-cxt-interviews/frontend.md

-# D&amp;B Solution Engineering Frontend Challenge
+# Prologis CX Frontend Challenge

 Thank you for taking the time to do our technical test.
 It consists of two parts: